Trusted WordPress tutorials, when you need them most.

 There are even tools like Uncanny Automator that allow integrations with WordPress websites and third-party tools using Zapier.

-If you need an integration that is not available via an existing WordPress plugin, then perhaps you should hire a developer to write a custom plugin.
+If you need an integration that is not available via an existing WordPress plugin, then you should perhaps hire a developer to write a custom plugin.

 This will cost a lot less, and you can even make money online by selling it as a digital download to other WordPress users.